stvkoch/graphqlizejs/README.md

 ### Simple Queries With Conditions

-To add conditions in your queries you should use \_inputWhere input create for each model.
+To add conditions in your queries you should use \_inputWhere input generated for each model.
+This kind inputs will hold field model and input operators for the type defined.

 ```
 query GetCategory($where: _inputWhereCategory) {